-Atmospheric pressure acting on the surface of a liquid [fig. 2-3] view A) is transmitted equally throughout the liquid to the walls of the container, but is balanced by the same atmospheric pressure acting on the outer walls of the container.
-In view B of figure 2-3, atmospheric pressure acting on the surface of one piston is balanced by the same pressure acting on the surface of the other piston.
+Atmospheric pressure acting on the surface of a liquid (Figure 2-3, view A) is transmitted equally throughout the liquid to the walls of the container, but is balanced by the same atmospheric pressure acting on the outer walls of the container.
+Atmospheric pressure acting on the surface of one piston is balanced (Figure 2-3, view B) by the same pressure acting on the surface of the other piston.
 The different areas of the two surfaces make no difference, since for a unit of area, pressures are balanced.